YosefLab/BedOverlapsDB/README.md

 ##Some notes:
 * This should work on s121-s123.
 I think we are currently missing the optparse package on s124, so R crashes on s124.

-* The program currently makes an "out" folder which contains a tmp directory.
-I will update the code to delete this in the future.